sondregj/dnb-api/README.md

 The APIs are currently under development, and only available in a sandbox.
 To use this API, you have to create an application at [https://developer.dnb.no](https://developer.dnb.no).

+*NOTE: None of the POST requests work yet...*

 See examples below.

 ## Usage